faustodavid/ListPool/README.md

   * Allocation-free
   * Cannot be deserialized
   * Cannot be created with parameterless constructors, otherwise it is created in an invalid state
   * Because it is ValueType when it is passed to other methods, it is passed by copy, not by reference.
 It is good for performance, but any modifications don't affect the original instance.
-In case it is required to be updated, we need to use the "ref" keyword in the parameter.
+In case it is required to be updated, it is required to use the "ref" keyword in the parameter.

  ## How to use

- ListPool and ValueListPool implement IDisposable.
+ `ListPool` and `ValueListPool` implement IDisposable.
 After finishing their use, you must dispose the list.

  Examples